ottok/debcraft/README.md

   built using the target Debian or Ubuntu suite in `debian/changelog` and with exact build dependencies from `debian/control`.
-Users are spared from having to manually prepare ahead or maintain [sbuild](https://wiki.debian.org/sbuild) root filesystems or alike.
+Users are spared from having to manually prepare ahead or maintain [sbuild](https://wiki.debian.org/sbuild) root file systems or alike.
 The command output is (relatively) easy to read, and it also teaches users about Debian packaging in context.

-* **Fast**: Container layer caching is utilized to make builds and re-builds blazing fast.
+* **Fast**: Container layer caching is utilized to make builds and re-builds blazingly fast.
 Debian packages that support [ccache](https://ccache.dev/) build even faster.

 * **Secure**: Builds happen inside hermetic containers with no network access.